The short answer

 Gross did something larger than that.
 She helped define a public-radio way of knowing people.
 On Fresh Air, curiosity was not an accessory.
 It was the whole method.

 That matters because American interview culture often rewards speed, confrontation, and clips.
 Gross built an audience by slowing the exchange down.
-She made space for novelists, actors, historians, musicians, comics, directors, politicians, and critics to explain not just what they did, but how they thought.
+She made space for novelists, actors, historians, musicians, comics, directors, politicians, and critics to explain what they did and how they thought.

 The career started locally, and then never stopped widening